-Lump-sum contracts are the most favourite contracts used in the construction industry.
+Lump-sum contracts are the most favourite contract type used in the construction industry.
 Also known as fixed-price contracts.
 Because in these contracts, the contract price is fixed and agreed at the initial stage.
-In industry, This contract type is recognising as one of the safest contract type for clients.
-But Contractors responsibility and risk are very high in fixed-price contracts.
+In industry, this contract type is recognizing as one of the safest contract types for clients.
+But the Contractor’s responsibility and risk are very high in fixed-price contracts.

-What are the pros and cons of lump-sum/Fixed price contracts
+What are the advantages and disadvantages of Lump sum contracts/Fixed price contracts?

 - Client’s risk is minimal.

 - Fewer variations

 - The Client can arrange capital according to the payment plan.